Skip to content

 TypedInput

-A TypedInput stores both a value and its type (e.g., msg.payload, a string literal, or a JSONata expression):
+A TypedInput stores both a value and its type (e.g., msg.payload, a string literal, or a JSONata expression).
+You can specify the expected resolved type via the generic parameter:

 typescript